protocolbuffers/protobuf/docs/cpp_build_systems.md

 Currently, all of the file lists are checked in.
-However, it would be possible to build the file lists on-the-fly and include them in the distribution archives, rather than checking them in to the git repo.
+However, it would be possible to build the file lists on-the-fly and include them in the distribution archives, rather than checking them in.